As a result of close and ongoing collaboration with the fisheries acoustics community, Echoview is used to analyze data from:

 - External sensors

-Echoview is compatible with the binary file formats logged by a wide range of hardware, and support is added for new formats as required.
+Echoview is compatible with the data files logged by a wide range of hardware, and support is added for new formats as required.
 The complete and most recent list of supported formats is provided in the Echoview help file.

 - ASL Environmental Sciences Acoustic Zooplankton Fish Profiler (AZFP)